VCQ Summer School 2022: Speakers

 Ivette Fuentes (Institute of physics & astronomy, University of Southampton)

-Relativistic Quantum Information
+Relativistic Quantum Information and Metrology

 Ralf Schützhold (Helmholtz Zentrum, Dresden Rossendorf)